Anchalumoodu

 Anchalumoodu is a town and neighbourhood of the city of Kollam, India.
 It is a historic town near the place, where the Peruman railway accident happened in 1988.
 Anchalumoodu is 8 km away from Kollam city, 26 km from Paravur and 8 km from Kundara town.
 College of Engineering, Perumon is very close to this place.
 Anchalumoodu was a part of Thrikkadavoor till 2015.
 In May 2015, Government of Kerala have decided to expand City Corporation of Kollam by merging Thrikkadavoor panchayath.
 Now Anchalumoodu along with Thrikkadavoor is a part of Kollam city.

-Speciality of Anchalumoodu is that, 75% of it is surrounded by Ashtamudi lake, which is famous for its scenic beauty and attracts hundreds of tourists around the globe to Kollam.
+Speciality of Anchalumoodu is that, 75% of it is surrounded by Ashtamudi lake, which is known for its scenery and attracts hundreds of tourists to Kollam.

 Transport

 Rail

 The nearest railway station to Anchalumood is Perinad railway station which is about 2.5 km from the town.
 All passenger trains stop at this railway station.
 Kollam Junction Railway Station, one of the biggest junction and busiest railway stations in Kerala is 9 km away from Anchalumoodu.
 Kundara is 9 km away from Anchalumoodu town.